Cabbage Cooking 101: Simple Stovetop Recipes

 Coleslaw, with its refreshing and vibrant flavors, is a perfect side dish for any barbecue or picnic.
 It's a staple at potlucks and family gatherings, and easy to customize with different ingredients and dressings.

-Basic Coleslaw Recipe: The Foundation
+Basic coleslaw recipe: The Foundation

 We'll start with a basic coleslaw recipe that you can adapt to your preferences.
 It's a simple mix of chopped cabbage and carrots, dressed with a creamy dressing.